The AGYI strengthens the exchange of young people from African countries and Germany.

 Activities and events.

-Implementing agencies and actors receive advice and support from AGYI.
+Organisations and groups that undertake youth exchanges receive advice and support from the AGYI

 Here you find interviews with partners, stakeholders and alumi of AGYI.